 If you created multiple Locations in Katana or Shopify, you can select a Katana Location for your online orders and map your Shopify Point-of-Sale (POS) order locations to specific Katana Locations.
-Sales Orders are then pulled to the mapped Location in Katana.
+Sales orders (SO) are then pulled to the mapped Location in Katana.

 Your stock levels will also be synced back from specific Katana Locations to the respective Shopify Locations.